YAGORAYMOND/N-ary/README.md

-# N-ary | An environment for playable sounds
+# N-ary/Ordit/Ordal | An environment for playable sounds

-**N-ARY** is a web-based live coding environment for harmonic granular synthesis.
-It allows users to generate organic sound textures, sonic clouds, and microtonal atmospheres using a minimalist and intuitive programming language.
+N-ary is a web-based environment where sounds are organized into playable structures and performed in real time using a minimal language.

-Inspired by boutique pedals like the *Hologram Microcosm*, this engine focuses on "controlled imperfection" and harmonic richness.

 --------------------------------------------
+# Getting started:

+##

+# Samples:
-# Import samples:
+## Import samples:
 **Way 1**: Multiple samples from a same repo:
 ```ruby
 repo "https://raw.githubusercontent.com/YAGORAYMOND/samples/main"